richweiss/citizenry_project2/readme.md

         -  what is this ROUTES folder doing & do I need to utilize it?
         - Bryan's db is auth/ - should I create another one or using this one is ok?
 I'm assuming the latter, but need to check.

+Next Steps
-        - sessions setupd - sign up , log in , create users,
+        - sessions setup - sign up , log in , create users,
         - grab from server - add to DB